 8. National Museum of the American Indian

 Explore the vast history of the ancient cultures that resided in the U.S. for thousands of years.
-There are many interactive programs at this museum making it educational and one of the many fun things for kids in Washington D.C.
+The museum aims to foster a better understanding and social justice of native American Indian people through exhibits that both inspire and educate.

-There are loads of educational tools for kids, including building an igloo, playing with real instruments, going inside a traditional Native home, and earning badges playing an interactive quiz show.
+There are many educational tools for kids, including building an igloo, playing with real instruments, going inside a traditional Native home, and earning badges by playing an interactive quiz show.

 9. National Postal Museum